Ali-Hasan-Khan/Ali-Hasan-Khan/README.md

 <!--- 🔭 I’m currently working on creating a package for scraping Whoscored.-->
 - 🌱 I’m currently studying for the college entrance exams.
 - ❗❗ I've made the 'Scrape-Whoscored-Event-Data' repository private.
-If you want the code, ping me on twitter :)
+If you want access to it, ping me on twitter :)
 <br />